natbrs/natbrs/README.md

 🪴 Hallo!
 My name's Natan.

-Here I share a bit of my university activities and personal projects that I have been working on over time, some of them involving **web development** and **software development** and other content.
+Here, I share a bit about my university activities and personal projects that I’ve been working on over time.
+Some of these projects involve developing programs using advanced, object-oriented programming languages.

 Feel free to get to know a bit of what I do and follow me if you're interested.